libreosteo/LibreOsteo/CONTRIBUTING.md

-Contributing code to Libreosteo
+Contributing code to LibreOsteo
 ===============================

-Libreosteo is using AngularJS + Django.
+LibreOsteo is using AngularJS + Django.
 You can contribute to it via `pull requests`_ .

 **Please target the** ``develop`` **branch with your pull requests**